If you don’t find the answer to your question here below please email us on email@example.com and our team will do our best to assist you.

 When you receive a new message, a notification will pop up showing you the option to “Mark as read” the conversation from the last message you received.

 When you are in your conversations list and you have one or more unread messages, you can open the app menu ≡ and press “Mark all as read”.
 This menu option is only visible to you if you have unread messages.

 Only a mobile version is available for now, but this is something we are considering for the future.

-We are working on an option to disable ads in exchange for a small subscription fee.
-The feature should be ready soon and we'll let you know inside the app when it's available.
+We offer an option to disable ads in exchange for a small subscription fee.
+To subscribe, just go to the app menu ≡ and press “Remove ads”.

 No. We don’t show any other ads than the discrete little ones you’ve seen nicely integrated in the app’s user interface, and we will never display disruptive popups nor any other kinds of ads that could hurt the app usability.
 For now, ads only appear below the search bar on top of the main view of the app, where you can see the list of all your conversations.
 We may show ads in other places in the future but we will always make sure that it doesn’t affect your experience negatively.

 I can’t add new contacts, my contact names aren’t showing anymore, I can only see the numbers, how can I fix that?

 In your Android settings, the 'Contacts' permission has been denied for “Smart Messages”.